MyCryptoHQ/support.mycrypto.com/src/content/security/how-to-stay-safe.md

 You should _never_ rely on links people send you, or results in a search engine.
 You should always type the address manually and then bookmark it and start using the bookmark every time.

-## 0x address verification
+## 0x Address Verification

 ### The problem

-Once you've sent ETH (or any other token) and it's confirmed on the network, it is _irreversible_.
-So you need to ensure you have the correct address when you sign your transactions.
+Once you've sent ETH (or any other crypto or token) and the transaction has been confirmed on the network, it is _irreversible_.
+So you need to ensure that you have the correct address when you sign your transactions.

-During ICO phases, many communication channels (Slack, Telegram, Discord, Twitter, etc...) are slammed with fake accounts promoting "the contribution address".
+During ICO phases, many communication channels (Slack, Telegram, Discord, Twitter, etc.) are slammed with fake accounts promoting "the contribution address."

 ### The solution

 #### Confirm the address

-You can confirm the address for an ICO with some simple checks;
+You can confirm the address for an ICO with some simple checks:

 * Search the address on block explorers and check for comments.
-* Typically ICO addresses are contract addresses.
+* Typically, ICO addresses are contract addresses.
 If the address given to you doesn't have a contract, it's _usually_ a scam.

-Alternatively, get your wallet provider to implement the EtherScamDB JS library to show a visual indication - `etherscamdb-js-address-validation` [Github](https://github.com/409H/etherscamdb-js-address-validation#etherscamdb-js-address-validation-package) &mdash; [NPMJS](https://www.npmjs.com/package/etherscamdb-js-address-validation)
+Alternatively, get your wallet provider to implement the EtherScamDB JS library to show a visual indication: `etherscamdb-js-address-validation` [Github](https://github.com/409H/etherscamdb-js-address-validation#etherscamdb-js-address-validation-package) &mdash; [NPMJS](https://www.npmjs.com/package/etherscamdb-js-address-validation).

 ## Twitter

 ### The problem

-Twitter has recently become a prime spot for scammers to pretend to be famous accounts by copying their name and profile picture and announcing giveaways.
+Twitter has recently become a prime spot for scammers to pretend to be famous account holders by copying their name and profile picture and announcing giveaways.

 An example